I do not own these characters, or any rights to them, I am simply borrowing them to write a story for amusement purposes only.

 To her horror, she found herself standing on the side of a courtyard as another Azula faced her brother.

-"Why Zu-Zu, I don't think you're looking too good," the other her mocked as lightning split the air, and her brother used his own body to save the peasant she had been targeting.
+"Why Zu-Zu, I don't think you're looking too well," the other her mocked as lightning split the air, and her brother used his own body to save the peasant she had been targeting.

 Why, she had wondered even then.
 Why would he sacrifice himself for a mere peasant?
 A nobody?